 - Just Enough Liebling: Classic Work by the Legendary New Yorker Writer by A. J. Liebling (reviewed here)

 - Personal History by Katharine Graham (reviewed here)

-- Childhood by Anthony Burgess (finished but not reviewed)
+- Childhood by Anthony Burgess (not reviewed)

 - The Hour: A Cocktail Manifesto by Bernard DeVoto (reviewed here)

 - Alice Waters and Chez Panisse: The Romantic, Impractical, Often Eccentric, Ultimately Brilliant Making of a Food Revolution by Thomas McNamee (reviewed here)